Contact Us Contact Us Replicon Login

 Employees may be eligible to take unpaid, job-protected, leave under the Family Medical Leave Act (“FMLA”).
 Please refer to the main United States page for further details on this Federal law.

-An employer employing fifty or more employees shall allow an employee to take up to 30 days of unpaid victim leave from work per calendar year, or an employer employing not more than forty-nine employees shall allow an employee to take up to 5 days of unpaid leave from work per the calendar year if the employee or the employee’s minor child is a victim of domestic or sexual violence; provided the leave is to either:
+An employer with fifty or more employees must allow an employee to take up to 30 days of unpaid victim leave per calendar year.
+Employers with forty-nine or fewer employees must allow up to five days of unpaid leave per calendar year.
+This leave is available if the employee or their minor child is a victim of domestic or sexual violence.
+The leave may be used for the following purposes –

-• Seek medical attention for the employee or employee’s minor child to recover from physical or psychological injury or disability caused by domestic or sexual violence; or
+• to seek medical attention for the employee or the employee’s minor child to recover from physical or psychological injuries caused by domestic or sexual violence

-• Obtain services from a victim services organization; or
+• to obtain services from a victim services organization

 Family Leave